 - Visit Barclays Park on the east coast

 - Visit North Point and see the Atlantic surf crash into the surrounding cliff

 - Book this tour online today!

 Other Attractions Near The Barbados Wildlife Reserve

 In Barbados you are never far away from an amazing attraction.
 Other popular attractions and things to see and do close to The Barbados Wildlife Reserve are the Morgan Lewis Mill and St Nicholas Abbey.

-Morgan Lewis Mill was originally built in the 18th century to grind the sugar cane during harvest time.
+Morgan Lewis Mill was initially built in the 18th century to grind the sugar cane during harvest time.
 It was one of the many mills dotting the landscape of Barbados during that early era when sugar was king.

 Learn more about Morgan Lewis mill

 St. Nicholas Abbey is one of the majestic great houses of Barbados it has been well preserved for the past 350 years.
 This 17th-century house is perhaps the last such house anywhere in the world.

 Learn more about St. Nicholas Abbey